ManuRS/dotfiles/README.md

 Personal linux config files

-Jan-2019: Moved from Yahoo Weather to OpenWeatherMap Since Yahoo Weather dropped support for API v1 and now a key is needed I change to OpenWeatherMap.
+Jan-2019: Moved from Yahoo Weather to OpenWeatherMap.

+Since Yahoo Weather dropped support for API v1 and now a key is needed I change to OpenWeatherMap.

 This service also need key but is very easy to get one.

 - Yahoo weather (not working): .conkyrc-LEGACY
 - OpenWeatherMap: .conkyrc